VRongve/DAT250/assignment01/web-app-pen-test-report.md

 - A01:Broken Access Control

 Description:
-- The app is lacking user authentication.
-Currently an attacker is able to modify anyones profile as long as he knows their username.
-This can be done by modifying the URL and then pressing the "Edit" button.
-This lets the attacker change all the "About info" for a user.
+- The app is lacking session management.
+Currently an attacker is able to modify anyones profile by for instance adding the user as friend, and then pressing on the username of that user.
+By doing so the user will navigate to the profil page of the selected user.
+Here, a user is able to press the edit button and then modify the profile to another user.

 Potential impact:
+- The potential impact of the describe issue is significant and could have several adverese consequences for the application's security and user data.
+  - Unauthorized profile modification:
+    - Attackers can modify the profiles of others without their consent or proper authorization.
+This could lead to the unauthorized modification of personal inforamtion or other user-specific data, potentially causing confusion, misinformation, or privacy breach.
+  - Data integrity:
+    - Unauthorized profile modification could result in a loss of data integrity as user profiles may contain critical information related to their identify, preferences, or interactions with the application.
+This could impact the trustworthiness of the platform.

 Affected part of the application:
+- The affected part of the described issue above is the profle page where the user can edit data about their self.

 Solution:
+- Implement session management

 ### 5. Cryptographic Failures

-sqlite flat-file.
+- sqlite flat-file.
 If downloaded it can be queried

+- Are password hashed??

-### File upload
+### 6. File upload

 The web app does not give an guidelines for what kind of files that can be uploaded and not.
 It looks like the app excepts any kind of file extensions.
 This means that an attacker might potentially upload malicious and dangenrous files.